London College of Communication: Media School

 The Media School moved from Back Hill to the current building in 2003.
 The first UAL research centre was under the Media School: the Photography and the Archive Research Centre (PARC).
-Founded by Val Williams, Professor of the History and Culture of Photography at the Media School, the research centre ran until 2023.
+Founded by Val Williams, professor of the history and culture of photography at the Media School, the research centre ran until 2023.

 Since 2015, the official UAL student publication, Artefact Magazine, has been produced out of the Media School.
-Other initiatives at the School include the Refugee Journalism Project, which provides support for displaced journalists.
+Other initiatives at the school include the Refugee Journalism Project, which provides support for displaced journalists.

 Undergraduate and postgraduate courses offered by the Media School come under the following streams: Communications and Media, Journalism and Publishing, and Photography.

 The current Dean of Media is Steve Cross.

 Screen School

-The Screen School is the most recent School at London College of Communication, and includes a combination of both traditional and emerging disciplines in film, television, animation, games design, virtual reality, and sound arts.The School was officially launched in 2017 with a keynote by Lord David Puttnam.
+The Screen School is the most recent school at London College of Communication, and includes a combination of both traditional and emerging disciplines in film, television, animation, games design, virtual reality, and sound arts.
+The school was officially launched in 2017 with a keynote by Lord David Puttnam.

-The School is home to Creative Research into Sound Arts Practice (CRiSAP), one of University of the Arts London’s research centres.
+The school is home to Creative Research into Sound Arts Practice (CRiSAP), one of University of the Arts London’s research centres.
 Established in 2005, CRiSAP supports artistic research into listening, sound, and the politics of audio cultures.

 Undergraduate and postgraduate courses offered by the Screen School come under the following streams: Film and Television, Moving Image and Digital Arts, and Sound and Music.
 Recent curriculum developments have included new pathways in virtual production, game design, and immersive storytelling.

-The current Interim Dean of Screen is Dr Adam Stanović.
+The current Dean of Screen is Dr Adam Stanović.

 Initiatives and projects

 The Talent Works initiative runs at both the London College of Communication and Camberwell College of Arts.
 The initiative has provided over 200 students with paid work for a variety of creative projects at local charities, social enterprises and community groups in the past 7 years.

 Billboard mockup designed by Anke Chen, Euijin Oh, Sazanias Asrat, Fangyan (Calvin) Wang, Qiaochu (Chloe) Chen, Abdiel Nwachukwu for the NHS England 75th anniversary, 2023.

-The Digital Learning Champions initiative selects students annually to work with the Digital Learning team at the College.
+The Digital Learning Champions initiative selects students annually to work with the Digital Learning team at the college.
 The cohort of 4 Champions works on 4 individual projects, as well as a joint group project.

 The Refugee Journalism Project has been run out of the College’s Journalism and Publishing Department since 2016.
 The scheme provides support for displaced and exiled journalists and has collaborated with global organisations such as BAFTA, Bloomberg, the UNHCR, the Guardian Foundation, the Greater London Authority, and the Refugee Council.

 Other projects have included partnering with NHS England on two campaigns to mark the 75th anniversary of the NHS, designing limited edition Woodland Trust bottles with Belvoir Farm, collaborating with Southwark Playhouse to produce a magazine, and creating fundraising campaigns for the Cinema Museum.